MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/cloud-scripting/cloud-scripting-programmers-guide.md

 This guide describes how to use the Mesh Cloud Scripting API and developer tools to build Environments (these start out as projects in Unity, and are then uploaded to a Mesh World).
 We recommend that you first read the [Set cloud Scripting infrastructure in Azure](cloud-scripting-setup-infrastructure.md) to familiarize yourself with the concepts and basic architecture of Mesh Cloud Scripting.

-This document describes the features and interface of the Mesh Cloud Scripting API, which is used to write the scripts that drive behaviors in Environments.
+This section describes the features and interface of the Mesh Cloud Scripting API, which is used to write the scripts that drive behaviors in Environments.

 ## Basic DOM structure